4ndronicus/displayDict/README.md

 This class can output the values as found in the results of a "scan" operation on a dynamodb table.

 ## Known Issues ##
-1. I just discovered that this class cannot yet work with integer values, so it's string values only for now until I fix that.
+1. Does not handle values that are dictionaries.
+No plans to fix this.

 ## Required Modules ##
 None. :)